bitquest/bitquest/README.md

 ## Install bash (Windows only)
 To setup the workspace you need to run a gradle script that only runs on bash.
 You can get a distribution of bash by installing git from the [git-scm](https://git-scm.com/) website.

 Warning: building BitQuest is not currently supoported on Windows 10 Anniversary edition bash.
 If you have that feature installed, your build will fail.
-Please uninstall Windows Subsystem for Linux before building BitQuest.
+If you are building using Windows 10 Anniversary edition, it's recommended to uninstall the Windows Subsytem for Linux feature first.

 ## Setup Workspace
 There is a gradle task that will download and compile the latest Spigot API and other tools needed to compile the project.
 Using a terminal, go to the project directory and run: